VitruvianOS 0.3.0

 Why Now?

 Porting a BeOS-compatible runtime on top of Linux isn’t like repackaging existing tools.
 We built the entire infrastructure from scratch—a sophisticated layer that allows the Tracker, Deskbar, and the rest of the Vitruvian experience to run as fully native Linux applications.
-Our nexus system serves the same role that the binder does on Android: it’s the connective tissue that makes everything work.

 What Works Today